Are you looking to register a sole proprietorship in Ontario? A sole proprietorship is not a complex business structure.

 c) is a name that the registrar disapproved of

-The registrar can still approve the name is the business name,e was used by the sole proprietor before the corporation first used its name.
+The registrar can still approve the name as the business name that was used by the sole proprietor before the corporation first used its name.

 Note that a business name cannot conflict with a trademark of another company.

 In conclusion, if you want to register a sole proprietorship in Ontario, reach out to us today.